pandaliyan/pandaliyan.github.io/content/home/experience.md

     location: Washington D.C.
     date_start: '2019-01-01'
     date_end: '2021-07-23'
-    description: |2-
+    description: >-
-        * Designed an unsupervised auto-annotation and active learning pipeline which used user behavioral modeling to automatically identify errors in speech recognition and NLP systems and suggest corrections; summarized the work into a conference paper as the first-author and filed a patent as main contributor
+      * Designed an **unsupervised auto-annotation system** for voice queries with user behavioral modeling to automatically identify errors in speech recognition and NLP systems and suggest corrections
+      * Built an active learning pipeline with auto-labeled user transcriptions to improve ASR system for comcast X1, increasing system recognition accuracy by 9% (summarized the work into a conference paper as the first-author and filed a patent as the main inventor)
-        * Developed a context-based approach that discovered misclassified user queries in question answering systems by performing semantic search with Sentence-BERT and clustering
+      * Developed a context-based approach that discovered misclassified user queries in question answering systems by performing **semantic search with Sentence-BERT**
       * Leveraged subword-level query representation and adversarial training in customer care dialogue system for misspelled user queries, which improved classification accuracy by 18% and increased user experience stability

 design:
-  columns: '2'
+  columns: '1'
 ---